MEEd Graduate Student Handbook

 Degrees are awarded on the last business day of each month.
 To qualify for graduation for a particular month, a student must submit the Application for Degree Form (available only from the UMD Graduate Office) on or before the first business day of that month and must complete the examination and all other requirements (including necessary forms and fees) by the last business day of that month.
 When all requirements have been met (final examination report received by the MEEd Graduate Program Office; signature page and project received by the MEEd Graduate Program Office; transcript shows completion of/grades for all coursework on the Graduate Degree Plan), the Assistant to the Director of Graduate Studies will confirm with the Director of Graduate Studies that all requirements have been met.
 The Assistant to the Director of Graduate Studies will notify the Registrar's Office for the degree clearance process.
 You will receive a letter of completion from the MEEd Graduate Program Office.
 Transcripts showing the award of the degree are available by request two-to-three weeks following the official date of conferral.
 Diplomas are issued by the Office of the Registrar and should be received in the mail four-to-six weeks following the official date of degree conferral.
 Your letter of completion will be mailed to the address you have on file in the MEEd Graduate Program Office.
 Your diploma will be mailed to the address you indicate on the Application for Degree.

 The UMD Graduate School commencement ceremony is held each year in May.
 You are encouraged, but not required, to attend.
 Your cap, gown, hood, and tassel can be purchased at the Lower Level of UMD Stores.
 To make sure your name appears in the program distributed at the commencement ceremony, you must submit the Commencement Attendance Questionnaire to the UMD Graduate Office by the March 1st.
 Students can only participate in one ceremony.
 If you do not participate in the ceremony for which you are scheduled, you are unable to participate in any subsequent ceremony.
-The commencement ceremony has open attendance; tickets are not needed.
-The ceremony generally lasts 1 and a half hours.
+Historically, the graduate programs at UMD have had their own ceremony.
+In spring 2014, the undergraduate and graduate ceremonies will be combined and be held in the AMSOIL Arena.
+MEEd graduates will participate in the 10:00 am ceremony with undergraduate and graduate students from CEHSP, SFA, and CLA.
+See http://www.d.umn.edu/commencement/ for the most recent information.

 Current Student Resources